yuhaozhang/tacred-relation/README.md

 This repo contains the *pytorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).

 **About TACRED data**: Please note that we are still in the process of licensing TACRED with LDC.
 For completeness this repo only contains sampled data from TACRED.
+If you'd like to receive email notifications once TACRED is ready for download, please [**fill out this form**](https://goo.gl/forms/nO70omzVyRNbDXt53).

 ## Requirements